 Through workshops, lectures, tours, and more, participants will learn from experts and see examples of how communities and organizations can leverage their historic assets to strengthen local economies, promote social interaction, and build a more resilient future.
 Specific topics will include collaborations with conservation, agriculture and planning efforts; challenges and opportunities in historic downtowns; and new models for both municipalities and non-profits to manage and protect historic properties.

 Reception to follow the conference from 4:30pm-6:30pm.

-Generous sponsors to date include Bedard Preservation and Restoration, Ian Blackman, LLC Restoration and Preservation, Merrimack County Savings Bank, N.H.
+Generous sponsors include Bedard Preservation and Restoration, Ian Blackman, LLC Restoration and Preservation, Merrimack County Savings Bank, N.H.
 Historical Society, ReVision Energy, and Fifield Building Relocation and Restoration, Elizabeth Durfee Hengen Preservation Consultant, Milestone Engineering & Construction, Inc., N.H.
 Community Development Finance Authority, and Samyn-D’Elia Architects, PA, and BCM Environmental & Land Law, PLLC and Warrenstreet Architects, Inc.